 All told, Smith was at the controls for seven possessions that resulted in 121 yards.
 Zwick was under center for six possessions and they totaled 114 yards.
+And while Smith's possessions EDITOR'S NOTEBOOK

+with

+Mark Rea

-And while Smith's possessions resulted in 19 of the Buckeyes' 22 points, the team averaged only 3.3 yards per play when he was at quarterback.
-The average with Zwick was only slightly better at 3.7 yards per play
+resulted in 19 of the Buckeyes' 22 points, the team averaged only 3.3 yards per play when he was at quarterback.
+The average with Zwick was only slightly better at 3.7 yards per play.